 Preventative measures are the only safeguard to protect your plants from leafhopper damage.

 Take solace in the fact they prefer feeding on leaves in direct sunlight.
-Knowing that fact, you can grow your tomato plants in a shady location, or put a canopy over them.
+Knowing that fact, you can grow your tomato plants in a shady location or put a canopy over them.

 You can use the seeds of ripened tomatoes to grow new plants.
-It’s the exact same process used to grow goji berry plants from seed.
+It’s the same process used to grow goji berry plants from seed.

 The Tomato Yellow Leaf Curl Virus

-Whilst this is one of the rarer tomato viruses, it is important to know the symptoms because if you get a whitefly infestation, they can spread the disease to other plants.
+While this is one of the rarer tomato viruses, it is important to know the symptoms because if you get a whitefly infestation, they can spread the disease to other plants.

 The symptoms to look for are yellowing leaves curling downward but also drooping too, shriveling up, and stunted growth.

-Similar to Curly Top Virus, you’ll also notice purple veins on the leaves.
+Like Curly Top Virus, you’ll also notice purple veins on the leaves.

 Mosaic Virus